Preparing the Next Patch

 Humic acid is another great way to improve the soil's CEC.
 In sandy soils, it can quickly and permanently raise the CEC.
 Humic acid is a natural by-product of thousands of years of organic matter decay.
 The result is a blackened, porous structure that lasts a lifetime in the soil.
 The porosity of the HA particles brings with it a great chelating or holding power for nutrients, water and oxygen.

 Other popular products used to enhance soil are perlite, vermiculite and peat moss.
 All work in similar ways to augment the top soil.

 Jersey greensand is another supplemental product.
 Considered a soil conditioner, it will raise the calcium levels of soil and it can permanently raise CEC while adding some minor amounts of potassium to the top soil.

-Other more common soil supplements include sulphur (S), gypsum, lime, or dolomite limestone and magnesium (Mg) sulphate or epsom salts.
+Other more common soil supplements include sulphur (S), gypsum, lime or dolomite limestone, and magnesium sulphate or epsom salts.

 - Sulphur is used to lower pH slowly as bacteria break it down, releasing acids

 - Aluminum sulphate dramatically and instantly lowers pH

 - Gypsum is used to maintain pH, adds Ca and S and improves tilth